deanwampler/spark-scala-tutorial/tutorial/src/index.md

 ## Building and Running

-If you're using [Activator](http://typesafe.com/activator), search for `activator-spark` and install it in the UI.
+If you're using the [Activator UI](http://typesafe.com/activator), search for `activator-spark` and install it in the UI.
 The code is built automatically.

-If you checked this tutorial out of [Github](https://github.com/deanwampler/activator-spark), you'll need to install `sbt` and use a command line to build and run the applications.
+If you grabbed this tutorial from [Github](https://github.com/deanwampler/activator-spark), you'll need to install `sbt` and use a command line to build and run the applications.
 In that case, see the [sbt website](http://www.scala-sbt.org/) for instructions on installing `sbt`.

-Open the <a class="shortcut" href="#run">run</a> panel, select one of the bullet items under "Main Class" and click the "Start" button.
+If you're using the Activator UI the <a class="shortcut" href="#run">run</a> panel, select one of the bullet items under "Main Class", for example `WordCount2`, and click the "Start" button.
 The "Logs" panel shows some information.
 Note the "output" directories listed in the output.
 Use a file browser to find those directories to view the output written in those locations.
-Try **WordCount2** to verify everything works.

 If you are using `sbt` from the command line, start `sbt`, then type `run`.
 It will present the same list of main classes.
 Enter one of the numbers to select the example you want to run.
 Try **WordCount2** to verify everything works.

 Note that the examples with package names that contain `solns` are solutions to exercises.
 The `other` examples show alternative implementations.

-Here are the examples.
-Subsequent sections will dive into the details for each one.
+Here is a list of the examples.
+In subsequent sections, we'll dive into the details for each one.
 Note that each name ends with a number, indicating the order in which we'll discuss and try them:

-* **Intro1:** Actually, this *isn't* listed, because it is a script we'll use with the interactive *Spark Shell*.
+* **Intro1:** Actually, this *isn't* listed by the `run` command, because it is a script we'll use with the interactive *Spark Shell*.
 * **WordCount2:** The *Word Count* algorithm: Read a corpus of documents, tokenize it into words, and count the occurrences of all the words.
-Uses a file containing the King James Version (KJV) of the Bible.
+A classic, simple algorithm used to learn many Big Data APIs.
+By default, it uses a file containing the King James Version (KJV) of the Bible.
+(The `data` directory has a [REAMDE](data/README.html) that discusses the sources of the data files.)
-* **WordCount3:** An alternative implementation of *Word Count* that uses a slightly different approach and also uses a library to handle input command-line arguments, demonstrating some idiomatic Scala code.
+* **WordCount3:** An alternative implementation of *Word Count* that uses a slightly different approach and also uses a library to handle input command-line arguments, demonstrating some idiomatic (but fairly advanced) Scala code.
 * **Matrix4:** Demonstrates Spark's Matrix API, useful for many machine learning algorithms.
 * **Crawl5a:** Simulates a web crawler that builds an index of documents to words, the first step for computing the *inverse index* used by search engines.
 The documents "crawled" are sample emails from the Enron email dataset, each of which has been classified already as SPAM or HAM.
 * **InvertedIndex5b:** Using the crawl data, compute the index of words to documents (emails).
 * **NGrams6:** Find all N-word ("NGram") occurrences matching a pattern.
 In this case, the default is the 4-word phrases in the King James Version of the Bible of the form `% love % %`, where the `%` are wild cards.
 In other words, all 4-grams are found with `love` as the second word.
 The `%` are conveniences; the NGram Phrase can also be a regular expression, e.g., `% (hat|lov)ed? % %` finds all the phrases with `love`, `loved`, `hate`, and `hated`.

-Each of these scripts writes output to the `output` directory, but for convenience, we echo some of output to the Activator window.
+* **SparkStreaming7:** The streaming capability is relatively new and this example shows how it works to construct a simple "echo" server.
+Running it is a little more involved.
+See below.
+* **SparkSQL8:** An "alpha" feature of Spark 1.0.0 is an integrated SQL query library that is based on a new query planner called Catalyst.
+The plan is to replace the Shark (Hive) query planner with Catalyst.
+For now, SparkSQL provides an API for running SQL queries over RDDs and seamless interoperation with Hive/Shark tables.
+* **Shark9:** We'll briefly look at Shark, a port of the MapReduce-based [Hive](http://hive.apache.org) SQL query tool to Spark.
+* **MLlib10:** One of the early uses for Spark was machine learning (ML) applications.
+It's not an extensive library, but it's growing fast.
+For example, the [Mahout](http://mahout.apache.org) project is planning to port its MapReduce algorithsm to Spark.
+This exercise looks at a representative ML problem.
+* **GraphX11:** Our last example explores the Spark graph library GraphX.

-Let's examine these scripts in more detail...
+Let's examine these examples in more detail...

+## Intro1:

+<a class="shortcut" href="#code/src/main/scala/spark/Intro1.sc">Intro1.sc</a>

+Our first exercise demonstrates the useful *Spark Shell*, which is a customized version of Scala's REPL (read, eval, print, loop).
+We'll copy and paste some commands from the file <a class="shortcut" href="#code/src/main/scala/spark/Intro1.sc">Intro1.sc</a>.

+The comments in this and the subsequent files try to explain the API calls being made.

+You'll note that the extension is `.sc`, not `.scala`.
+This is my convention to prevent the build from compiling this file, which won't compile because it's missing some definitions that the Spark Shell will define automatically.

+TODO

+## WordCount2:

+<a class="shortcut" href="#code/src/main/scala/spark/WordCount2.scala">WordCount2.scala</a>

+The classic, simple *Word Count* algorithm is easy to understand and a suitable for parallel computation, so it's a good choice when learning a Big Data API.

+In *Word Count*, you read a corpus of documents (you can do this in parallel), tokenize each one into words, and count the occurrences of all the words globally.
+By default, <a class="shortcut" href="#code/src/main/scala/spark/WordCount2.scala">WordCount2.scala</a> uses a file containing the King James Version (KJV) of the Bible, but this can be overridden.

+The `data` directory has a [REAMDE](data/README.html) that discusses the files present and where they came from.

+If using the <a class="shortcut" href="#run">run</a> panel, select `scala.WordCount2` and click the "Start" button.
+The "Logs" panel shows some information.
+Note the "output" directories listed in the output.
+Use a file browser to find those directories (which have a timestamp) to view the output written in there.

+If using `sbt`, enter `run` and then the number corresponding to `scala.WordCount2`.

+The reason the output directories have a timestamp in their name is so you can easily rerun the examples repeatedly.
+Starting with v1.0.0, Spark follows the Hadoop convention of refusing to overwrite an existing directory.
+The timestamps keep them unique.

+There are comments at the end of each source file with suggested exercises to learn the API.
+Try some, then look at the solutions such as <a class="shortcut" href="#code/src/main/scala/spark/solns/WordCount2GroupBy.scala">solns/WordCount2GroupBy.scala</a>

+I don't provide solutions for all the suggested exercises, but I do accept pull requests ;)

+* **WordCount3:** An alternative implementation of *Word Count* that uses a slightly different approach and also uses a library to handle input command-line arguments, demonstrating some idiomatic (but fairly advanced) Scala code.
+* **Matrix4:** Demonstrates Spark's Matrix API, useful for many machine learning algorithms.
+* **Crawl5a:** Simulates a web crawler that builds an index of documents to words, the first step for computing the *inverse index* used by search engines.
+The documents "crawled" are sample emails from the Enron email dataset, each of which has been classified already as SPAM or HAM.
+* **InvertedIndex5b:** Using the crawl data, compute the index of words to documents (emails).
+* **NGrams6:** Find all N-word ("NGram") occurrences matching a pattern.
+In this case, the default is the 4-word phrases in the King James Version of the Bible of the form `% love % %`, where the `%` are wild cards.
+In other words, all 4-grams are found with `love` as the second word.
+The `%` are conveniences; the NGram Phrase can also be a regular expression, e.g., `% (hat|lov)ed? % %` finds all the phrases with `love`, `loved`, `hate`, and `hated`.
+* **SparkStreaming7:** The streaming capability is relatively new and this example shows how it works to construct a simple "echo" server.
+Running it is a little more involved.
+See below.
+* **SparkSQL8:** An "alpha" feature of Spark 1.0.0 is an integrated SQL query library that is based on a new query planner called Catalyst.
+The plan is to replace the Shark (Hive) query planner with Catalyst.
+For now, SparkSQL provides an API for running SQL queries over RDDs and seamless interoperation with Hive/Shark tables.
+* **Shark9:** We'll briefly look at Shark, a port of the MapReduce-based [Hive](http://hive.apache.org) SQL query tool to Spark.
+* **MLlib10:** One of the early uses for Spark was machine learning (ML) applications.
+It's not an extensive library, but it's growing fast.
+For example, the [Mahout](http://mahout.apache.org) project is planning to port its MapReduce algorithsm to Spark.
+This exercise looks at a representative ML problem.
+* **GraphX11:** Our last example explores the Spark graph library GraphX.

-## NGrams
+## NGrams6

 Let's see how the *NGrams* Script works.
 Open <a class="shortcut" href="#code/src/main/scala/scalding/NGrams.scala">NGrams.scala</a>.